 Mental health campaigner, author and runner Hope Virgo shares her story of recovery and how forests have helped her enjoy moments away from the outside world.

 We want to hear about how you connect with and experience the forest.
 This could be aiming for a personal best 10k time, sitting at the foot of a majestic tree, or jumping in puddles with the family.
-There's no right or wrong way to enjoy the forest, so we'll choose a winner at random.
+There's no right or wrong way to enjoy the forest.

 My forest for movement